 The project ZIP API is useful for synchronizing a whole project.
 A GET or PUT can be used on

 https://api.simplifier.net/<project-key>/zip to retrieve or update your project in a zipped form.
-Find out more about example requests in the docs.
-These APIs can integrate standards development processes with Simplifier.net, to automate, for example, the synchronization with Simplifier.net as part of a build/publication process.
-Another use case from our customers is to periodically retrieve the project’s content as part of a back-up process.
-We use the API ourselves too.
-Forge uses the API to directly save resources into a Simplifier.net project.
+The FHIR and ZIP APIs can integrate standards development processes with Simplifier.net – for example to automate synchronization with Simplifier.net as part of a build/publication process or periodically retrieve content as part of a back-up process.
+We use the ZIP API ourselves: Forge uses the ZIP API to directly save resources into a Simplifier.net project.

 Automate your FHIR work with Firely Terminal

 Firely Terminal contains a whole set of FHIR utilities.
-It provides client functionality for FHIR resources and FHIR package servers.
-It contains a lot of features for managing resources, such as splitting Bundles into individual resources or the other way around, transforming between XML and JSON, zipping and unzipping resources, and generating snapshots.
-Firely Terminal also incorporates a wide range of FHIR npm package management.
-More on this in the third blog post.
-Lastly, Firely Terminal includes the .NET validation logic for profiled resource validation.
+It provides client functionality for FHIR resources and FHIR package servers, and lots of features for managing resources, such as splitting bundles into individual resources or vice versa; transforming between XML and JSON; zipping and unzipping; and generating snapshots.
+Firely Terminal also incorporates a wide range of FHIR npm package management – more on this in my next blog post – and the .NET validation logic for profiled resource validation.

-Besides being incredibly helpful for standards developing or testing, the power of Firely Terminal lies within the automated build and/or publication processes as it can be incorporated into any architecture.
-You can use it to periodically validate resources and to create and publish packages.
-By combining the different features, the possible use cases of Firely Terminal are practically endless.
-To supports this, the number of STU3 version downloads is more than ten thousand!
-It is the only product of its kind in the market.
+Besides being incredibly helpful for standards developing or testing, the real power of Firely Terminal lies in its automated build and/or publication processes.
+It can be incorporated into any architecture and used to periodically validate resources and to create and publish packages: combining its different features makes the potential use cases almost endless.
+Firely Terminal is the only product of its kind in the market and the number of STU3 version downloads stands at more than ten thousand.

-Commonly, a functional or logical model backs up StructureDefinitions.
-Did you know you can add mappings to any information model inside StructureDefinitions?
-After the declaration of the relevant mapping information (e.g. name, id, and URI) in the
+StructureDefinitions are commonly backed up by a functional or logical model.
+But did you know you can add mappings to any information model inside StructureDefinitions?
+Once you’ve declared the relevant mapping information (e.g. name, id, and URI) in the

-StructureDefinition.mapping, mappings can be given for every element in the
+StructureDefinition.mapping, you can add mappings for every element in the

 History and diff viewer